The types of health care services you can get through your local pharmacy.

 - MedsCheck Program

-- flu vaccinations (if you’re older than 5 years old)
+- flu shots (if you’re older than two years old)

 - special packaging options for medications